dgaydukov/react-quickstart/README.md

 * Webpack server, use [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) for recompile and [HMR](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) for page reload
 You should choose which scenario fits best for you

+### Zip your project

+Sometimes you need to zip your source code and send to somebody.
+For example you are making some test on interview.
+Or your code is private and you don't want to share in on Github.
+In this case just run `npm run zip`.
+This command will create zip folder in the same folder where your project is located.

 ### redux-thunk vs redux-saga